Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/google-analytics.md

 4. Click **Property details** and you will find your **Property ID** on the top right corner.
 This ID should be a numeric value, such as `123456789`.
 Copy it for later use.
 ![GA4 Property ID](/assets/images/ga4-property-id.jpg "GA4 Property ID")

-### Step 4: Grant Service Account GA4 property access
+### Step 4: Grant Service Account GA4 property access (skip this step for OAuth authentication)

 1. Following Step 3, inside the **Admin** area of your GA4 account, click **Account Access Management**.
 ![GA4 Account Access](/assets/images/ga4-account-access.jpg "GA4 Account Access")